 Emergency care away from home You may need emergency care when away from home or outside of the [CCO Name] service area.
 Call 911 or go to any emergency department.
 You do not need preapproval for emergency services.
 Emergency medical services are covered throughout the United States, this includes behavioral health and emergency dental conditions.

 Do not pay for emergency care.
 If you pay the emergency room bill, [CCO Name] is not allowed to pay you back.
 See page [XX] for what to do if you get billed.

+Emergency care is only covered in the United States.

 Please follow steps below if you need emergency care away from home